Winnipeg Wesmen: Varsity teams

+Former teams

+Ice hockey

+The team was active from 1967 until 1984 and played out of the Pioneer Arena, now known as the Charlie Gardiner Arena.

+In 1972, the WCIAA was split in two, primarily as a way of cutting down on travel expenses.
+Winnipeg were founding members of the Great Plains Athletic Association (soon to be called Great Plains Athletic Conference) and finished as runners-up in the first two seasons of play.
+Unfortunately, that was the high water mark for the program.
+While there was some criticism of Tom Marshall's ability as coach, the team was hamstrung by its subpar (for the college level) rink and its lack of recruiting.
+After 1974, the team never finished higher than 4th in the standings and was often dead-last.
+With little hope for the foreseeable future, the university decided to suspend the program in 1984 and, as of 2024, it has yet to return.

+Baseball

+The Wesmen previously competed in men's baseball as a single-sport member of the National Association of Intercollegiate Athletics (NAIA) until the program was cut after the 2017 season.

 U Sports Championships

 Volleyball has always been a popular sport in Manitoba and the University of Winnipeg Wesmen and University of Manitoba Bisons have frequently battled for the U Sports title.
 The Wesmen women hold the record with 7 national titles and were the first to win 6 consecutive titles between 1983 and 1988, this was a feat that was only later repeated once by the University of Alberta Pandas.

-In recent years the men's volleyball side won the CIS championships for the 2006-07 season, defeating the University of Alberta 3 sets to 2, the following year in a rematch of the same final the Wesmen lost 3 sets to 1 finishing runner-up to Alberta this time.
+In recent years the men's volleyball side won the CIS championships for the 2006–07 season, defeating the University of Alberta 3 sets to 2, the following year in a rematch of the same final the Wesmen lost 3 sets to 1 finishing runner-up to Alberta this time.

-In women's basketball the ladies made it to the national final against Simon Fraser in 2004-05 losing the final 60-50.
-The year before in the bronze medal match between the same two schools the Wesmen ladies won 65-62.
-In the mid 90s, Lady Westmen basketball was a national powerhouse.
-The team would go on to a 118-1 record in the span from 1992-1995, including 3 CIS national basketball championships and beating several NCAA Women's Division I programs in North American tournaments.
+In women's basketball the ladies made it to the national final against Simon Fraser in 2004–05 losing the final 60–50.
+The year before in the bronze medal match between the same two schools the Wesmen ladies won 65–62.
+In the mid 90s, women's Wesmen basketball was a national powerhouse.
+The team would go on to a 118-1 record in the span from 1992–1995, including 3 CIS national basketball championships and beating several NCAA Women's Division I programs in North American tournaments.